- Academic Affairs

 - A closure report when the human research is closed.
 See below “How Do I Close Out a Study?”

 - Do not accept or provide payments to professionals in exchange for referrals of potential participants (“finder’s fees.”)

 - Do not accept payments designed to accelerate recruitment that were tied to the rate or timing of enrollment (“bonus payments.”)

 - Be open to participants’ complaints or requests for information.
 Investigators and research staff should follow a process to respond appropriately to such complaints.

-- Notify the IRB of any participant or other individual’s complaints regarding the research.
-The complaint may be reported at continuing review if it involves no risk to the participants or others or does not change the risk/benefit analysis (e.g., a participant complains that he/she does not like the investigator’s clinic hours and subsequently withdraws from the research).
+- Notify the IRB of any participant's or other individual’s complaints regarding the research.
+The complaint may be reported at continuing review if it involves no risk to the participants or others or does not change the risk/benefit analysis (e.g., a participant complains that they do not like the investigator’s clinic hours and subsequently withdraws from the research).

 - See additional requirements of various federal agencies in Appendix A.

 Consent to participation in research is documented by the use of an informed consent document that has been signed by the participant or the participant’s legally authorized representative.
 Use the signature block approved by the IRB.
 Complete all items in the signature block.
 Refer to HRP-090 SOP: Informed Consent Process for Research and HRP-091 SOP: Written Documentation of Consent